Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 Code language: Python (python)

-If you run the program, enter some values, you’ll see that it works correctly:
+If you run the program, and enter some values, you’ll see that it works correctly:

 Code language: Python (python)